Jh123x/Orbital/README.md

 3. Combine them together for more immersive gameplay experience

 ### Tech Stack
-Technical stack:
 1. Gameplay and Graphics
   - Pygame: Used for making the game and the animations
 2. AI and Data Science Technologies
   - Gym: For making the AI agent for the game
   - Pytorch: Provides the Neural Network Infrastructure
   - Numpy: Fast Array Computation
   - Matplotlib: Visualising Data and Debugging
   - OpenCV 2: Image Preprocessing and video playback
 3. Optimisation Technologies
   - Multiprocessing and Asyncio: Running stuff in parallel to make them faster
   - Sockets and pickle: For sending data across the network
   - Sqlite3: For storing items in the databases
 4. Software Engineering
   - PyUnit: For unit tests
   - Logging: For logging for data
   - cx_Freeze: Compilation of python to executable

 ### Development RoadMap